 Gabrielle Guyon (“Gaby”) is originally from Quebec, Canada, though has been living in the Costa Ballena area for several years.
 She is a certified ISA Level 1 surf instructor.
 She is bilingual, and able to lead surf lessons in both French and English.

 Gaby has made surfing the centerpiece of her life, and is an aficionado of the sport.
-She surfs both for fun as well as competitively in the Costa Rican amateur circuit.
+She surfs both for fun as well as competitively in the Costa Rican national circuit.
 She is highly knowledgeable about surfing and loves to introduce others to the sport, sharing her passion and drive with everyone she teaches.

 Spencer is originally from the U.S., but is stoked to have recently made Bahía Ballena his home.
 He is a certified ISA Level 1 surf instructor and former paddleboard instructor.